leec94/cissp-notes/2024/domain_notes/6-sec-assmt-test.md

 - external auditors: independent firms perform audits requested by the Board. outside the org's control
 - third-party auditors: agencies or industry groups that perform regulatory audits. outside enterprise control
 - attestation: included in audit, attests ny auditor that controls are adequate and functioning properly
-- compensating controls: mitigates the risk of exceptionss
+- compensating controls: mitigates the risk of exceptions, specifically designed to mitigate the risk of exceptions to security policies by providing alternative security measures

 #### quick ref tables